yujunz/ssbench/README.rst

 new tests or update existing ones as part of your change).
 Running tests will probably require Python 2.7 and a few additional modules like ``flexmock`` and ``nose``.

+Regarding test tools, I started out using ``flexmock``, but plan to mostly add new tests using the ``mock`` library since that's been included in the stdlib and the Python community seems to be converging on it.
+So please use ``mock`` instead of ``flexmock`` for new tests.

 If contributing code which implements a feature or fixes a bug, please ensure a Github Issue exists prior to submitting the pull request